oliverius/logo/docs/part7.md

 cs fd 60 repeat 4 [ lt 90 bk 20 ] rt 120
 ```

 the first loop is completely neglected.
-So how can we implement nested loops? we don't need to go very far because the answer is in the Tiny basic from Herbert Schildt (TODO link).
+So how can we implement nested loops? we don't need to go very far because the answer is in the Small BASIC from Herbert Schildt.
 In short, instead of having one loop variable like we do now we need to have a stack of loops so we keep track of where we were at any point, similar to how a call to a procedure or subroutine is done.

 Our logic for loops is encapsulated in the parser in `execute_repeat_begin()` and `execute_repeat_end()`.
 In the `parse()` method instead of having a `loop` property, let's have a loop stack property.